mrsambaga/Google-Git-and-Github/README.md

 # Google-Git-and-Github
-Git and Github Course from Google IT Automation Specialization
+Git and Github Course from Google IT Automation Specialization.